gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 #### 4. Pass `history`, `location`, and `match` props to layout

-In v1, layout component had access to `history`, `location`, and `match` props.
+In v1, the layout component had access to `history`, `location`, and `match` props.
 In v2, only pages have access to these props; if you need these props in the layout component, pass them through from the page.

 `layout.js`